DevDokus/Redm-PluginBundle/README.md

   - Set what jobs need to reveive a paycheck
   - Set the mount of Money - Gold or Exp per Job

+- **MaxCores**
+  - Boost the default health of a player
+  - Boost the default stamina of a player

 # Events: Metabolism
 ```
 TriggerEvent('DevDokus:Metabolism:C:Hunger', value)